Daidō Kenji: Professional career

+Daidō's performance was largely unaffected by the turmoil around the allegations and his successful tournaments earned him promotion to the top tier makuuchi division in July 2011.
+Over the next two years he competed in thirteen basho at the top division, highlighted by a 10-5 finish in July 2012 to move up to maegashira #8 for two tournaments.
+After a 1–14 finish in the July 2013 tournament he was demoted back to the jūryō division, where he mostly stayed for his final two and half years as a competitor.

 Retirement from sumo

-Daidō dropped out of jūryō after the July 2015 tournament, and although he managed an immediate return, he lost sekitori status again after the November 2015 tournament.
-After scoring only one win in makushita in January 2016, he chose to retire.
+Daidō dropped out of jūryō after the July 2015 tournament, and although he managed an immediate return, a 6-9 performance in November 2015 followed by a 1-4 start at makushita 2 in January 2016 motivated him to retire.
 He remained in the sumo world as a coach at his stable, under the elder name of Onogawa Oyakata.
 His danpatsu-shiki, or official retirement ceremony was held on June 4, 2016 at the Ryogoku Kokugikan with 480 people in attendance.
 He revealed at the event that he has been married since December 2014.

 In January 2018, he became the owner of the Otowayama kabu, replacing ex-Otowayama Oyakata Kōbō, who had it on loan and left the Japan Sumo Association.
 In September 2019 he became the new Onomatsu Oyakata and head of the Onomatsu stable, swapping with ex-sekiwake Masurao who left the Sumo Association for health reasons.